 After graduating from McMaster University with an Honours B.Sc in Geography and Environmental Science and acquiring a M.L.I.S. from McGill University, I was employed in a number of contract positions in public, corporate, non-profit, government, and academic libraries before joining the Leddy Library as Science Librarian in 1999.

 I can be found on Twitter as copystar and I share interesting things through my weekly newsletter called University of Winds.
 I keep a reading journal at Reading is Becoming and a selective portfolio of my community work can be found at AedileWorks.
-I blog about librarianship at Librarian of Things and other things at The Magnetic North.
-I share web maps that've created at The AedileWorks Atlas and share thoughts about cities at A City To Live In.
+I blog about librarianship at Librarian of Things and have other blogs for other things.
 I also share what I'm currently reading on Goodreads.

-My research interests are varied and include open access and scholarly communication, open data, in situ discovery of information, Wikipedia and Wikidata, web mapping, open science and digital humanities software, and gaming in education.
+My research interests are varied and include civic tech, open data, in situ discovery of information, Wikipedia and Wikidata, web mapping, "explorable explainations", and gaming in education.

 - "Librarian Origin Story" In Schroeder, R., Deitering, AM, Stoddart, R., The Self as Subject: Autoethnographic Research into Identity, Culture, and Academic Librarianship, Association of College and Research Libraries, 2017.